-The North Cascades elk herd offers some of the best special permit bull hunting opportunities in Western Washington.
-Archery, muzzleloader, and modern firearm hunters fortunate enough to draw one of 50 available permits have the chance to harvest a bull elk with an "any bull" tag in GMUs 418 and 437 (29 permits in GMU 418 and 21 permits in GMU 437).
+Archery, muzzleloader, and modern firearm hunters fortunate enough to draw one of 50 available bull permits have the chance to harvest a bull elk in GMUs 418 and 437 (29 permits in GMU 418 and 21 permits in GMU 437).
 Securing applicable access permissions and sufficient scouting are essential for a successful hunt.

 Due to limited hunting pressure and lengthy seasons, the annual harvest success rate since 2007 has been relatively high, ranging up to 100% depending on the hunt method type.
-During the 2022-23 season, the harvest success rate in GMU 418 for all hunt method types combined was 62%, with 18 of 29 permit holders harvesting a bull elk.
-At least 11 of these bull elk had antlers with five points or better (nine bulls had antlers with six points or better).
-In GMU 437, eight of 21 permit holders harvested a bull elk for a 38% success rate for all weapon types combined.
-At least five of these bull elk had antlers with five points or better.
+During the 2023-24 season, the harvest success rate in GMU 418 for all hunt method types combined was 57%, with 17 of 30 permit holders (raffle hunter also hunted in GMU 418) harvesting a bull elk.
+At least 13 of these bull elk had antlers with five points or better (five bulls had antlers with six points or better).
+In GMU 437, 10 of 21 permit holders harvested a bull elk for a 48% success rate for all weapon types combined.
+At least eight of these bull elk had antlers with five points or better (six bulls had antlers with six points or better).

 The WDFW Private Lands Access Program has partnered with Sierra Pacific Industries to provide access to their properties within GMU 418 for all GMU 418 elk special permit holders.
-This program will provide information about access to these lands to permit holders before the 2023 hunts.
+WDFW will provide information about access to these lands to permit holders before the 2024 hunts.
 Within GMU 418, hunters looking for the highest chance of success should focus most of their efforts within the core elk area that includes: a northern boundary from Acme due east to Baker Lake, an eastern boundary along the western shorelines of Baker Lake, and Lake Shannon to Highway 20, a southern boundary along Highway 20 to its juncture with Highway 9, and a western boundary of Highway 9 from Sedro-Woolley to Acme.
 However, hunters may find pockets of elk, including some high-quality bulls, outside this core area.
+For those hunters interested in U.S. Forest Service (USFS) lands, consult the Mt.
+Baker-Snoqualmie NF Road and Trail Conditions map for current conditions.